 - With the embedding of different elements in the resin, the risk of blistering also increases.
 In order to keep this as low as possible, you should make sure that the elements to be embedded are placed flat on the resin layer and pressed well into the uncured resin.

 For a good curing result, you need around 4 watts to have a curing time of around 2-3 Minutes.
 The best suitable UV lamps are Nail curing lights or UV Flashlights.

-The good news: You can use all kind of colours, that you also use for Epoxy Resin.
-These are basically: Epoxy Resin colour pastes, Alcohol Inks, Airbrush colours and pigments.
+The good news: You can use all kind of colors, that you also use for Epoxy Resin.
+These are basically: Epoxy Resin color pastes, Alcohol Inks, Airbrush colors and pigments.